Code-Institute-Submissions/sanson0-tennis_club_MarResub/README.md

 ### Features left to implement
 * Google maps can be included at a later date to show tennis club location.
+* Links to external websites for coaching, membership and venue hire (see footers on all pages) websites can be made.
+Links to coaching, membership and venue hire open onto blank pages for now.

 ## Technologies used
 * HTML